You MUST complete a FAFSA and TAP application to be eligible for a Say Yes tuition scholarship.

-- The school will apply the financial aid to the student account and Say Yes will be invoiced for the remaining tuition balance owed.
+- The school will apply the financial aid to your student account and Say Yes will be invoiced for the remaining tuition balance owed.
 That amount is the amount of the tuition scholarship &/or grant to be provided to the school for you.

 - Student fees, miscellaneous fees, or charges related to selected major/program of study, room & board, and books are not expenses that Say Yes scholarships cover.

 - If student federal, state and/or institutional financial aid covers the cost of tuition, no Say Yes tuition scholarship will be awarded.

-- If a student fails to maintain eligibility requirements, that student will not receive the tuition scholarship & grant.
+- If you fail to maintain eligibility requirements, you will not receive the tuition scholarship & grant.
 Continued Say Yes eligibility is determined by the previous semester.
 This does not apply to the first semester for incoming Freshmen.
 Spring semester eligibility is based on fall and moving forward, fall eligibility is based on the previous Spring.

 - Students that lose their eligibility can appeal.
 Eligibility appeals are submitted on the Say Yes website.

-- Students will receive notification from their school regarding their complete and updated financial aid package, including the award of any scholarships or grants, including Say Yes.
-Students do not receive notification from the Say Yes office.
+- You will receive notification from your school regarding your complete and updated financial aid package, including the award of any scholarships or grants, including Say Yes.
+You do not receive notification from the Say Yes office.
 All financial aid information, including the Say Yes award, comes from the school.

 - Say Yes scholarship payment disbursements to the colleges commence after the add/drop period each semester which varies for each school, and our partner schools are aware of the Say Yes payment disbursement timeline.
 This means school/classes will begin before awards are disbursed.